Census Data for Petersburg ...

 From the Census of 2000: Petersburg had 1,367 Housing Units, a population of 3,224 people and a land area of 43.86 square miles [113.6 km²].
 This gives a density of 2.36 people per Housing Unit and 29.69 Housing Units per square mile [11.46 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Petersburg and you need to be careful when comparing results between the censuses.
-More information about these differences can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Petersburg and you need to be careful when comparing values between the censuses.
+More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).

 US Census QuickFacts ...